 Address: A487, Furnace, Powys, Wales

 Attraction Type: Historic Building

-Location: About 5 miles south west of Machynlleth on the A487.
+Location: About five miles south-west of Machynlleth on the A487.
 Signposted parking across the road from the mill.

 Website: Dyfi Furnace

 Dyfi Furnace Photos

 Opening Details: Open access site, usually accessible at any reasonable time

 Heritage Rated from 1- 5 (low-exceptional) on historic interest